Walter Erle: Civil War

 On the outbreak of the Civil War, Erle became a Colonel in the Parliamentary army.
 He succeeded John Pym as Lieutenant of the Ordnance in 1643, and was also appointed military governor of Dorchester.
 However, when he led his forces to besiege Corfe Castle in 1643 he was repulsed after six weeks having lost a hundred men, and he fled Dorchester by sea at the approach of a superior Royal army under Lord Carnarvon.
 In 1645 he received the thanks of the Commons for deciphering some intercepted letters, and the following year was one of the four commissioners sent to negotiate peace with the King.
 He continued to sit in Parliament until 1648, when he was excluded in Pride's Purge.

-Later parliamenary career
+Later parliamentary career

 Erle was returned as MP for Dorset in 1654 for the First Protectorate Parliament and in 1659 for the Second Protectorate Parliament.
 In April 1660, he was elected again as MP for Poole in the Convention Parliament.

 Erle died at the age of 78.